 HISTORY 283.
 Historical Method and Theory (4 units)

-• This seminar provides a broad overview of the modern discipline of History.
-It is designed to introduce students to (or enhance familiarity with) a selection of formative works and influential studies that continue to shape how we write, teach, and think about history.
-The nature of this course changes each semester depending on the expertise and interests of the instructor.
+• The nature of this course changes each semester depending on the expertise and interests of the instructor.
 Students are required to take this course in their first semester.

 HISTORY 375.
 Teaching History at the University (2 units)